 How I got into code

 In 2019, I made a deliberate decision to go deeper into software development and attended the Coding Academy by Epitech.
-That training solidified my foundations in web development — HTML/CSS, JavaScript, TypeScript, React, Node.js, SQL, and more.
-Since then, I’ve been building projects on the side, writing about what I learn, and staying curious about how technology keeps reshaping the way we work.
+That training solidified my foundations in web development: JavaScript, TypeScript, React, Node.js, SQL, and more.

 What I write about